 Test code:

-Captive amphibians are not entirely safe from chytrid fungus.
+Captive amphibians are not entirely safe from chytrid fungi.
 Mortality in private and zoo collections has been reported in several countries.
 Various treatment regimes have been used with varying degrees of success, including antifungal drugs and exposure to high temperatures.

 Utilities:

-• Confirm the disease causing agent
+• Help confirm the disease causing agent

 • Shorten the time required to confirm a clinical diagnosis of chytrid fungus infection

-• Environmental monitoring for this fungus
+• Environmental monitoring for these fungi

-• Minimize human exposure to this fungus
+• Minimize human exposure to these fungi

 • Safety monitoring of biological products that derive from amphibians